COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 7. Except when immediately following a primitive value, closing delimiters are placed on a separate line indented by the same amount as their corresponding opening delimiter.
-8. A "corresponding value" is either a list entry at the same position in each list of a list of lists, or a table value with the same key in a list of tables.
-Corresponding values must be vertically aligned on their first character such that a minimum spacing of `min whitespace` is maintained, and at least one whitespace gap between each column is exactly `min whitespace` for at least one row.
+8. A "corresponding value" is either a List entry at the same position in each List of a list of Lists, or a Table value with the same key in a list of Tables.
+Corresponding values must be vertically aligned on their first character such that a minimum spacing of `min whitespace` is maintained, and at least one white-space gap between each column is exactly `min whitespace` for at least one row.